jxxcarlson/elmbyexample/src/dataVisualization/README.md

 The main idea is demonstrate the producer-consumer relation between a generator of data and a visualizer for it.
 You will get images like the one above.

+If you want serve data from a file, use `dataFileServer.py` instead, and put the data in `data.txt`.
+The data there can be deposited by another app if you want.
+This way the data producer, data server, and data client (the Elm visualizer) are independent of one another and can be written in different languages.